HPCurtis/measurement_error_cor/README.md

 ## File structure
 - README.md
-    - The file your reading rioght now.
+    - The file your reading right now.
 - Hierachial_correlation_measurement_error.stan
     - Jupyter notebook containing the python code for the analsysis of the dataset.
 - stanfiles
     - measure_cor_error.stan: Stan file witht the code for the probalitic programme to generate measurement error model for correlation estiamtion udner measurement error.
 - vis
+  - equations.png: PNG file of latex equatin for the measurement error model.
-  -  estimates.png : PNG file of model estimates and shrinkage due to proper measurment error control.
+  - estimates.png: PNG file of model estimates and shrinkage due to proper measurment error control.
+  - mu_trace_divergences.png: PNG file from the model presciption that generates divergeneces.
+  - sigma_trace_divergences.png PNG file from the model presciption that generates divergeneces.
+  - rho_ppc.png: PNG fro rho paramter that doesnt have divergences udner the model prescription.

 ## Stan
 [Stan](https://mc-stan.org/) is the state-of-the-art platform for statistical modeling and high-performance statistical computation pioneering many of the modern probabilstic modelling methods and tools that this example demosntrates.
 These include non-centered parametrisations, LKJ priors and the Algorithms shouting at you when something goes wrong (specificaly here model divergences) (McElreath, 2020).